tangyi970517/TreeKEM.js/README.md

 01. return `(tl, append(tr, l))`

 Function `truncate(t: LBBT) -> LBBT?`:
-> This function truncates a "sparse" tree with "removed" nodes, so that the right-most leaf is not "removed" (and non-"removed" leaves remain untouched).
+> This function truncates a tree with "removed" nodes, so that the rightmost leaf is not "removed" (and non-"removed" leaves remain untouched).
 01. if all leaves in `t` are "removed" then return `null`
 01. let `(tl, tr) := t`
 01. let `tr' := truncate(tr)`